For the complete legislative language in IDEA 2004 regarding the NIMAC, visit NIMAS and AIM in IDEA.

 - All 50 states, plus all seven of the eligible outlying areas, have coordinated with the NIMAC.

 - The NIMAC has over 400 registered users.

 - Our online system gives states and media producers 24/7 access to NIMAS source files.

 - NIMAC accounts are available to Authorized Users, Accessible Media Producers, State or Local Education Coordinators, and publishers.

 The NIMAC Advisory Council provides NIMAC with input on policy issues from a broad range of stakeholders.

 Do you need help obtaining student-ready formats or getting “plugged in” to your state system?
 More Resources.

-For technical assistance in converting NIMAS to accessible formats, visit the National Center on Accessible Educational Materials.
+For more information about NIMAS and AIM production, visit the National Center on Accessible Educational Materials.